maximstewart/Pytop/README.md

 n/a

 # TODO
-add a program menu dropdown button.
+* Add a program menu dropdown button.
 (Can use much of Shellmen's code.)

 # Images
 ![1 Pytop Desktop showing Home directory. ](images/pic1.png)